prabhathkaluarachchi/LibriSyncFrontend/README.md

 2. Listed **ReactJS, Vite, EmailJS, Git API** for the frontend.
 3. Kept **Python** for the backend.
 4. Maintained the rest of the structure (features, installation, license, etc.).

-Let me know if you'd like any further refinements! 🎉